 1256 - from this date inquisitors were given absolution if they used instruments of torture.

-1260 - Battle of Ain Jalut - Muslim Mamluks defeat the Mongols in the southeastern Galilee, in the Jezreel Valley, The was the beginning of the fall of the Mongol empire, destroyed by internal divisions (just as European self defence was hindered by the same thing) and the black plague of 1349 devastated them on their trade routes.
-Then in 1368 the Ming Dynasty overthrew them siezing back lands.
+1260 - Battle of Ain Jalut - Muslim Mamluks defeat the Mongols in the southeastern Galilee, in the Jezreel Valley, This was the beginning of the fall of the Mongol empire, destroyed by internal divisions (just as European self defence was hindered by the same thing) and the black plague of 1349 devastated them on their trade routes.
+Then in 1368 the Ming Dynasty overthrew them seizing back lands.

 1260 AD - The Battle of Kressenbrunn: was fought in July 1260 near Groissenbrunn in Lower Austria between the Kingdom of Bohemia and the Kingdom of Hungary for the possession of the duchies of Austriaand Styria.

 1260? - Thomas Aquinas (Catholic) wrote "The Rules of Just war".

 1271–1272 - Ninth Crusade:

 1288 - Battle of Worringen - Archbishop Siegfried II of Cologne and Count Henry VI of Luxembourg, and on the other side, Duke John I of Brabant.
 It was one of the largest battles in Europe in the Middle Ages.
 It might be argued that as Cologne broke free of the rule of Catholic bishops it was a form of early Protestantism via Proto-capitalism and medieval city states.